 - Flip after a few minutes to cook on both sides.

-- Garnish with bacon, banana, maple syrup and additional cinnamon.
+- Garnish with bacon, banana, maple syrup and additional cinnamon if you feel so inclined.